 What is your ideal client like?

 I love having full control but only if the client trusts my vision fully.
 If they don’t or they already have an idea in mind, just be 100% clear and communicate.
 I can’t read minds.
 I love designing cover art because I have an artistic license & there are no limits compared to a flyer where you need actual details.

 You’ve grown so much since I began following your work and I can only imagine what you’ll be doing in 5 years or so.
 What’s next for Kara Young?

 I have so many ideas and I have my hand in a lot of other art forms so it’s pretty overwhelming for me to think about.
 I just take it day by day and make what I can with what I know and what I have right now.
 I’m just trying to keep up with my mind.

-As I grow, I am constantly changing my goals and ideas, but as of today, what is your ultimate life goal?
+As we grow, we are constantly changing our goals and ideas.
+But as of today, what is your ultimate life goal?

 My ultimate life goal, in general, is to be able to create, travel, write a book, learn and grow, be a good person, and leave my mark on the world.
 I also need at least one album or movie cover designed by me on a store shelf.